ec78/cab-persistency/README.md

-# cab-persistency
+# CAB Persistency Paper
- This supports the Clower, Ito, Nguyen, and Saadaoui paper on the persistency of current account balances.
+ This supports the Clower, Ito,and Saadaoui paper on the persistency of current account balances.